vininha-carvalho/Automated-Liquidity-Management-and-Security-for-Solana-Projects/README.md

 # FAQ
 Q: Is QuantumWhale compatible with MetaMask?

 A: Yes!
 Connect any wallets (MetaMask, Ledger, etc) via API, Secret Worlds, Private Keys, and others.

 Q: Is it possible to test strategies on historical data?

-A: Встроенный бектестер поддерживает данные с 2017 года для 100+ криптопар.
+A: The built-in backtester supports data from 2017 for 100+ crypto pairs.